Please press the button below to send an email for more information regarding Baptism.

 - to bring them to Church

-When an adult is Baptised that person makes promises to live the Christian life and to go to Mass.
+When an adult is Baptised that person makes promises to live the Christian life and to worship with the Church community.
 Adult Baptism is celebrated with Confirmation and involves careful preparation and a commitment to the study of the Christian faith.

 Who can be Baptised at Saint John and Saint Barnabas?

 If you feel that you can make these promises, and if you are resident in the Parish or are a regular member of Saint John and Saint Barnabas, we would be delighted to speak further with you about Baptism.
-Baptisms of children are usually held on Sundays at the Parish Mass, or on the Sunday afternoon by special arrangement.
+Baptisms of children are usually held on Sundays at the Parish Mass, or on Saturday or Sunday afternoon.

 At least a couple of months notice is usually needed to make the preparations.
 Godparents must be Baptised Christians, and it is the duty of parents to ensure that they are suitable people who will be prepared to take on their responsibilities.

-Please press the button below to send an email for more information regarding Holy Baptism.
+Please press the button below to send an email for more information regarding Marriage and Blessings.